adrian154/blog/public/blogposts/mob-spawning/blogpost.md

     * Creatures are not affected by this.
 * If the mob's spawn placement type is `ON_GROUND`:
     * The upper face of the block below the position must be full and cannot emit a light level greater than 13.
-    * Bedrock, barries, glass, and tinted glass are not spawnable.
+    * Bedrock, berries, glass, tinted glass, and trapdoors are not spawnable.
-    * Trapdoors are not spawnable regardless of their position.
     * Soul sand and mud are spawnable despite their upper face not being full.
     * Mangrove leaves and regular leaves are only spawnable for ocelots and parrots.
     * Ice is only spawnable for polar bears.
     * Magma blocks are only spawnable for fire immune mobs.
-    * The block at the position and above the position must be valid for mob spawns:
+    * The block *at* the position and above the position must be valid for mob spawns:
         * The blocks cannot be full.
-        * The blocks cannot be redstone components.
+        * The blocks cannot be redstone conductive.
         * The blocks cannot have liquid.
         * The block cannot be a rail.
         * The block cannot harm the mob being spawned:
             * Non-fire immune mobs cannot spawn in fire
             * Only wither skeletons can spawn in wither roses
             * Only polar bears, snow golems, and strays can spawn in powder snow
-            * No mobs with the placement type `ON_GROUND` can spawn in berry bushes.
-This does not include foxes.
 * If the mob's spawn placement type is `IN_WATER`:
     * The block at the position must be water, and the block above it may not be a redstone conductor (full blocks, soul sand, mud).
 * If the mob's spawn placement type is `IN_LAVA`: